DwgFind or DwgLocate?

 DwgLocate, Searching Drawings

-If every day of your life has something to do with AutoCAD, you definitely know, how bad is the problem of organizing drawings and searching for a necessary file among hundreds and thousands of others.
+If you use AutoCAD on a daily basis, you definitely know how bad the problem is organizing drawings and searching for a necessary file among hundreds or thousands of others.

 If you are a human (and not a robot-organizer, which has all files properly named, sorted by folders, archived, and so on), you can be scared by a task like “find file with a sketch of building A”, or “find all plans with place B”.
 The only signs that can give you a clue of what’s inside the file are the text labels on the drawings inside the file, but standard search tools are not capable of indexing and searching for AutoCAD files, since all texts inside the drawings are in a specifically-encoded format.